pyronome/documentation/docs/latest/en/docs/legal-terms-and-privacy.md

 Like any other website, Pyronome uses 'cookies'.
 These cookies are used to store information including visitors' preferences, and the pages on the website that the visitor accessed or visited.
 The information is used to optimize the users' experience by customizing our web page content based on visitors' browser type and/or other information.

+For further information, you can visit [Cookie Policy](/latest/en/legal-cookie-policy) page.

 ### Our Advertising Partners

 Some of advertisers on our site may use cookies and web beacons.
 Our advertising partners are listed below.
 Each of our advertising partners has their own Privacy Policy for their policies on user data.
 For easier access, we hyperlinked to their Privacy Policies below.